lcpilling/lukesRlib/README.md

 #> 2 sex                 1.04   0.0109        3.66 2.52e- 4    1.02      1.06
 #> 3 smoking_status-1    1.04   0.0120        3.26 1.13e- 3    1.02      1.06
 #> 4 smoking_status-2    1.03   0.0149        2.16 3.08e- 2    1.00      1.06

-# ^^ automatically identified the input as from a coxph model and exponentiated estimate/CIs
-# ^^ provided N and Nevents.
-Also, tidied "as.factor()" variable names
 ```

+Automatically identified the input as from a coxph model and exponentiated estimate/CIs.
+Also provided N and Nevents.
+Also, tidied "as.factor()" variable names.

 ### get_assoc()